-Let’s take this day to appreciate some poetry; write your own, read the ones you love, share them with others!
-As I’m isolated and unable to attend to any events, I will share some beautiful pieces with you here.
+Let us celebrate poetry; write your own, read the ones you love, share them with others!
+As I’m isolated and unable to attend to any events, I will use this space to share some beautiful pieces with you.

 John Keats – To Autumn